Hoppe2808/BodySwapUnity/README.md

 The repository and readme for the Raspberry Pi implementation is located at https://github.com/MrDm1try/BodySwapRaspberry.

 # Setup
-This readme assumes that the user already has access to a fully built exo-skeleton.
+This readme assumes that the user already has access to a fully built exo-skeleton, however, it is possible to do the setup and navigate the menus of Unity without any exoskeletons.

 The setup instructions is tested to work on both Windows and Linux.
 IOS is untested.